 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Bryan College of Health Sciences is 51%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Bryan College of Health Sciences is 56%.
+This is higher than the national average of 47%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bryan College of Health Sciences, see our tuition and fees and room and board pages.